Skip to Main Content

 Handguns

-Now, a license is not required to carry openly.
-Section 46.02 (a-5) of the Texas Penal Code now only uses the term "holster," rather than "shoulder or belt holster."
-The law does not provide a definition of the word "holster."
+Before the law changed in 2021, people in Texas were required to carry their handgun in a "shoulder or belt holster."
+Now, Section 46.02 (a-5) of the Texas Penal Code now only uses the term "holster," rather than "shoulder or belt holster."
+The law does not define the word "holster."

 Texas Laws